hongshunyang/devops/README.md

 > Then build a linux os you like,

-> Begin coding in this vagrant+linux development environment.
+> Begin docker in this vagrant+linux development environment.